BRINGING THE LEGACY TO LIFE:

 In addition to the short-term campaign, The Couse Foundation aims to build a $5 million endowment through pledges over the next 10 years, which when fully funded will provide approximately $250,000 annually for program expenses, including preservation of the site’s historic buildings and grounds.

-The main gallery is named in honor of Dean A. Porter, former director of the Snite Museum of Art at the University of Notre Dame, a nationally known scholar and author who has devoted much of his career to scholarship relating to the TSA.
+The main gallery is named in honor of the late Dean A. Porter, former director of the Snite Museum of Art at the University of Notre Dame, a nationally known scholar and author who devoted much of his career to scholarship relating to the TSA.

 “For many years, scholars searching for information on the Taos Society of Artists have been required to travel extensively to access original sources,” Porter said in 2021.
 “Research has been continually hampered by the time and expense required to retrieve valuable research material.
 With the opening of The Lunder Research Center for the Taos Society of Artists, scholars will finally have access to documents and papers on all 12 artists.
 The Couse Foundation is consolidating original source material in Taos, the town where the art was created.”

 Peter and Paula Lunder, principals of The Lunder Foundation of Portland, Maine, have stated, “We are very pleased to be able to support this project, which we feel is an important addition to the resources available for the study and appreciation of American art.”

 Gifts of any amount are sought as part of the capital campaign, and a few naming opportunities of rooms and other facilities remain for donations of $50,000 and up.

 The Lunder Research Center and future initiatives enhance the campus at the Couse-Sharp Historic Site and further elevate the reputation of Taos as an artistic community of international importance.
 “Join us to fulfill our vision and make the Couse-Sharp Historic Site the center for scholarship of E. I. Couse, J. H. Sharp and the Taos Society of Artists,” Koenig said.

 More support for The Lunder Research Center project